LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch will display the number of documents in our index(red box) and a sample of 10 search results(blue box) by default.
+Elasticsearch displays the number of documents in our index(red box) and a sample of 10 search results(blue box) by default.

 ![image](https://user-images.githubusercontent.com/60980933/125364423-acfa8780-e32f-11eb-81e6-9ecd122f1f1a.png)

 To improve the response speed on large datasets, Elasticsearch limits the total count to 10,000 by default(red box).
-If you want the exact total number of hits, you can use the track total hits parameter.
+If you want the exact total number of hits, you can use the track_total_hits parameter.

 Let's say we sent the following request:
 ```